-The perfect introduction to Burma
+The ultimate introduction to Southeast Asia

 Recommended Classic Cultural Journeys Experiences

 Explore the highlights of two fascinating and contrasting neighbours on our popular Classic Vietnam and Cambodia itinerary.

 Experience the glorious and contrasting cultural and scenic highlights of Indochina on our two-week journey through Cambodia, Laos and Vietnam.

 Built in the 1930's by the French this historic building has recently been restored into a charming, seven bedroom boutique hotel.
 Boasting a great location on the banks on the river, it takes less than five minutes to walk into the heart of Battambang.
 The building has been beautifully restored and celebrates its colonial features which are found in the lovely tiled floors, the high and ornate ceilings and art-deco furniture.
 There is a swimming pool to relax beside and a good restaurant on site.